shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 ## An "Exceptional" Programming

 In this lab you will practice a common situation involving user input and error checking.
 You will write a simple program that asks the user to enter a number from 1 to 10.
-You must catch situations in which the user enters a number out of bounds, a non-integer number (e.g., double), or a non-numeric value (e.g., string).
+You must catch situations in which the user enters a number out of bounds (greater than 10 or less than 1), a non-integer number (e.g. a double), or a non-numeric value (e.g., string).
 Your program is expected to recover and continue, until the user inputs a number that meets the specified criteria, or until the end of input is detected.<br>

+This program uses [exceptions](https://www.cplusplus.com/doc/tutorial/exceptions/), which force the calling code to recognize an error condition and handle it.
+Exceptions are useful for catching runtime errors, which are errors that happen while the program is running, after the program has been successfully compiled.<br>

+In a program, a block of code is executed from within a *try-block*.
+If a problem shows up, the *throw* keyword is used to throw an exception, and the program can then *catch* the exception to handle the problem.
+Before terminating or continuing the program, we want to provide a useful error message that identifies the error so we know what issue caused the problem.
+Exceptions are similar to the [assert](https://www.cplusplus.com/reference/cassert/assert/) macro, as they both provide a way to test and identify if certain assumptions are being met by a program.<br>

 Read the sections below to guide your solution.<br>

-**Usage Example**
+**Usage example (after completing all 4 exercises)**
 ```
 $ ./main
 Pick a number between 1 and 10.